agajansahatov/utopia.api/README.md

 ## API ENDPOINTS
    - "/categories": returns list of all categories (possible for a product)
-   - "/roles": returns list of all roles (possible for a user)
+   - "/roles": returns list of all roles (user roles)
-   - "/statuses": returns list of all statuses (possible for an order)
+   - "/statuses": returns list of all statuses (order statuses)
-   - "/shippers": returns list of all shippers (possible for an order)
+   - "/shippers": returns list of all shippers
-   - "/payment_methods": returns list of all payment methods (possible for an order)
+   - "/payment_methods": returns list of all payment methods
+   - "/categorized-products": returns list of all categorized products;
 ## Contribution

 Contributions to this project are welcome.
 Feel free to fork the repository, make improvements, and submit pull requests to collaborate with the development efforts.